-14 Creative Uses for Dryer Sheets You Never Knew About
+What Do Dryer Sheets Do?
+Plus 14 Uses You Never Knew About

-What are dryer sheets for?
-A whole lot more than banishing static from your laundry.
-These genius dryer sheet uses will make you see the laundry staple in a whole new light.
+These genius dryer sheet uses will make you see the laundry staple in a whole new light

-Choosing the best washer and dryer sets, using the best laundry detergents, and tossing a dryer sheet or a few dryer balls into the machine can make a huge difference in the quality of your laundry.
+Choosing the best washer and dryer sets, using the best laundry detergents and tossing a dryer sheet or a few dryer balls into the machine can make a huge difference in the quality of your laundry.
 But if the only time you reach for a dryer sheet is when you’re doing the laundry, you’re missing out.
-Sure, this laundry essential can leave your clothes soft, static-free, and sweet-smelling, but that’s not all.
-What do dryer sheets do outside the laundry room?
-More than you might imagine.
+Sure, this laundry essential can leave your clothes soft, static-free and sweet-smelling, but that’s not all.
+So what do dryer sheets do?
+Outside the laundry room, more than you might imagine.

-There are tons of creative ways to use dryer sheets around the home and in your day-to-day life.
-From a makeshift eyeglass cleaner to a gym bag deodorizer, these genius uses for dryer sheets will make you view this laundry tool in a whole new way.
+From makeshift eyeglass cleaner to gym bag deodorizer, these genius uses for dryer sheets will make you view this laundry tool in a whole new way.

 What do dryer sheets do?